 With over 30 years as an experienced Non-profit professional, Debbie’s both planned and serendipitous path has afforded her experiences at the regional, national, and international levels.
 These include Director of Programs for the Contra Costa and Solano area (overseeing a 16 county food bank in Northern, CA), the Compliance and Capacity Development Manager for 37 food banks in the Southwest Sector of the US at the National Office of Feeding America, and the Strategic Programs and Operations consultant for the Global Food Banking Network and Walmart Mexico y Centro America.
 There she supported the development of the first national food banking networks in Honduras, Nicaragua, and El Salvador.
 Debbie also actively engages in the advancement of Diversity, Equity, and Inclusion (DEI).
 Recognized for her work in nonprofit management, hunger relief, and DEI, Debbie has keynoted and led workshops at 5 national conferences in these subjects.
 From 2015-2017 she served as the National President of the Association of Certified Non-Profit Professionals.
-In 2015, she was featured in the Baylor University Business Review for her “hard-core business acumen” in cross-sector management of both Non-Profits and For-Profits.
+In 2015, she was featured in the Repasuhin sa Negosyo ng Baylor University for her “hard-core business acumen” in cross-sector management of both Non-Profits and For-Profits.
 In 2017, she was a nominee for the Independent Sector’s NexGen award and was presented with a national Non-Profit Leadership Award by the Nonprofit Leadership Alliance.
-In 2021, she was featured in multiple local, state, and national articles for her ability to pivot FIND to serve over 190,000 food insecure people (more than a 110% increase in people) within 6 weeks of the onset of the covid pandemic.
+In 2021, she was featured in multiple local, state, and pambansang mga artikulo para sa kanyang kakayahang i-pivot ang FIND para makapaghatid ng higit sa 190,000 taong walang katiyakan sa pagkain (higit sa isang 110% na pagtaas sa mga tao) within 6 weeks of the onset of the covid pandemic.
 And most recently, in 2022, she was awarded the Mary T. Roche Award from the Woman’s Leaders Forum of The Coachella Valley.

 Debbie currently, holds 3 National positions in the Feeding America (FA) Network.
 She is the first person of color to Chair the FA National Council, the highest elected body in the US which is focused on overall strategy and innovation of the 200 Feeding America Network food banks in the US.
-Debbie serves as a Board Member on the Feeding America National Board of Directors which is the largest non-profit organization in the US, and she is part of leadership for the Equity, Diversity, and Inclusion Advisory Council of the Feeding America Network.
-She also is a member on the following Boards of Directors: Non-Profit Leadership Alliance National Board, CalFoods Logistics State Board, and the Emergency Food and Shelter Program Riverside County Board.
+She also serves as a Board Member on the Feeding America National Board of Directors which is the largest non-profit organization in the US, and also as member of the National Feeding America Strategic Framework Planning Council.
+She is also a member on the Non-Profit Leadership Alliance National Board, and the Emergency Food and Shelter Program (EFSP) Riverside County Board.

-Most importantly, Debbie has two beautiful daughters who attend college and high school, a one-eyed Shih Tzu, Pabu (“Paw-boo”) and two kittens Atlas and Ube (“Ooo-bay”), who are the joys of her life.
+Most importantly, Debbie has two wonderful daughters who are both in college and, a one-eyed Shih Tzu named Pabu (“Paw-boo”).
 And, because of her passion for feeding people combined with her love for the Arts and all things outdoors (gardening, golfing, hiking, skiing, basking in the sun), the beautiful Coachella Valley makes her feel like she’s “Living the Dream” every day.